sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 ![](2019-08-26-21-31-53.png)

-An aggregate must ensure transactional boundaries within its entities: from the exterior, you can never see an aggregate "half-formed", "half-transformed", "half-valid".
-You can't access the entities directly: everything must reference the Aggregate only (for it to control the consistency).
-The business invariance rules are always respected (eg: "an Order can't be 'delivrable' if it's not payed yet" (ok, it depends but you get the idea!)).
+An aggregate must ensure transactional boundaries within its entities: from the exterior, we can never see an aggregate "half-formed", "half-transformed", "half-valid".
+We can't access the entities directly: everything must reference the Aggregate only (for it to control the consistency).
+The business invariance rules are always respected (eg: "an Order can't be 'delivrable' if it's not payed yet" (ok, it depends but we get the idea!)).

 [[info]]
 |In DDD, _Entity_ has a special meaning.
 It's an object defined by its unique identity and not by its attributes, like `User(userId)`. `Color(r,g,b)` is not an entity, its attributes define it, it's a _Value Object_, it's immutable, it can be shared.